 Are you looking for content review tips?
-As the world of standardized testing increases its focus on science (hello ACTs), teachers invest more class time on test preparation.
+As the world of standardized testing increases its focus on math and science (hello ACTs), teachers invest more class time on test preparation.
 Review can be one of the most mundane tasks your class engages in, boring both your students and you, the educator.

 That’s why many teachers are looking for content review tips that make test prep fun and meaningful.
 In fact, many teachers use Legends of Learning’s thousands of games and assessment items for test prep.
 However, students often need more than one tool to help them lock in and review content day after day.